 Hanging of the Greens

 The Hanging of the Greens brings us together to decorate the church for the Christmas season.
 Parishioners cut greens and bring them to the church to weave into wreaths on Saturday, December 16, 2017.
 We hang roping and decorate the Christmas tree while the children bake Christmas cookies in the parish hall.

 We hold weekly educational programs in the Parish Hall on Sundays during Lent.

 We hold periodic coffees for newcomers in the church library to give newcomers an opportunity to meet members of the Vestry and other members of the congregation.

-The Parish Picnic traditionally takes place following the 10 a.m. service on June 12, 2016 on the grounds of the Mount Vernon Park Association, a few blocks from the church.
+The Parish Picnic traditionally takes place following the 10 a.m. service on the first Sunday in June on the grounds of the Mount Vernon Park Association, a few blocks from the church.